named-data-iot/ndn-iot-package-over-posix/docs/src/spec/pub-sub.rst

     /** publish data
     * This function will publish data to a content repo.
     * Data format: /home-prefix/service/DATA/my-identifiers/timestamp
-    * @TODO: for now I added a timestamp after Data name.
-Need more discussion, e.g., use nonce? sequence?
-    * @TODO: for now I used a default freshness period of the data.
-Need more discussion, e.g., user-specified?
     */
     void
     ps_publish_content(uint8_t service, const ps_event_t* event);